 Why do you need Magento Monitoring?

 Speed is emerging to be a critical business issue.
-Business with a faster website perform
+Businesses with a faster website sell more.

 According to the survey, “Need for Speed,’ 1&1 Internet.
 2011” of 1500 internet customers, users who experience even a two-second slowdown from the speed they’ve come to expect are unsatisfied with performance and simply do less on the site.
 If your store speed is slow, you lost sales there!

 When your site is down, you are losing customers.

 Businesses lose $700 Billion per year due to downtime (IHS Report, 2016)